-However, despite feeling he looked better with the added weight gain from alcohol, Dale was still positive about the intervention overall:
+However, despite feeling he looked better with the added weight gain from alcohol, Dale was still positive about the effectiveness of the intervention overall in promoting behaviour change:

 “In my case, it wasn’t really negative [the way he looked with alcohol ageing] so I mean, that didn’t really work in my case.
 But I think that it’s a really good way of preventing people from drinking alcohol” (Dale, Mobile).

-In addition, even when participants correctly acknowledged that generalised imagery software simulations cannot always be 100% accurate for everyone, they still considered the intervention to be effective.
+In addition, even when participants correctly acknowledged that generalised imagery software simulations cannot always be 100% accurate for everyone, they still considered the intervention to be effective:

 “Hmm, certainly within the limits it’s able to do, it seems to be very effective and efficient.
 However, I can tell it can’t quite make an accurate, representation, ‘cause obviously we all age differently” (Timothy, Laptop).

 A range of specific features of the intervention were considered the main reasons for this expressed verdict of effectiveness.
 The shock value of the simulated imagery effects, articulated as experienced by all the participants, was one such aspect.
+For instance, Adrian compares to other, less effective (“lacklustre”) interventions:

 “I mean it works quite well as an intervention because it's quite shocking, I mean some interventions are quite lacklustre, but this has a nice effect I think, 'cause I'm quite now scared for myself” (Adrian, Laptop).

-Congruently, these participants considered the intervention’s focus upon showing facial appearance damage via imagery, to be specifically effective, as opposed to the more typical approach, of providing verbal or text based educative health information, regarding potential visceral damage.
+Congruently, these participants considered the intervention’s focus upon showing facial appearance damage via imagery, to be specifically effective, as opposed to the more typical approach, of providing verbal or text based educative health information, regarding potential visceral damage:

 “Usually like alcohol, like when you talk about the effects of alcohol, it talks about the liver, the kidney damages, usually.
 I don’t really hear anything about your facial appearance or such, which kind of, you as you've shown me here, it changed my mind a little bit now” (Axel, Laptop).

-More specifically, the avoidance of generic facial imagery usage, in preference to personalisation, via use of participants’ own facial images, was also expressed to be a particular reason for the intervention’s effectiveness.
+More specifically, the avoidance of generic facial imagery usage, in preference to personalisation, via use of participants’ own facial images, was also expressed to be a particular reason for the intervention’s effectiveness:

 “Well I think with some of the interventions, they aim for a personal touch, but what's effective is you've actually used the participant's image.
 Which I quite like actually so, it really feels like it's me.
 Rather than just taking someone's word for it…when you put yourself in it it's just more, you can really just understand the information I think” (Adrian, Laptop).

 Additionally, the capability afforded by the intervention, to clearly differentiate between the effects of intrinsic ageing, versus ageing plus moderate or high alcohol consumption, at different age increments, was considered a strength.
-Participants explained they liked that this afforded progressive simulation of alcohol appearance effects, which therefore could be compared, but not erroneously dismissed as, or confused with, normal intrinsic ageing.
+Participants explained they liked that this afforded progressive simulation of alcohol appearance effects, which therefore could be compared, but not erroneously dismissed as, or confused with, normal intrinsic ageing:

 “I suppose the most effective aspect would be the comparison between, normally aged without any alcohol consumption compared to being aged, taking into account alcohol consumption, and then also the distinction between moderate consumption and high consumption and the difference that that causes.
 Yeah, because it enables you to see erm, that, that there is actually a difference and that, if you do consume alcohol, you will age quicker” (Joe, Laptop).

-Furthermore, all participants endorsed the simplicity of the intervention’s interface, which they explained increased effectiveness, and ease of use, by providing clarity via an absence of competing stimuli, such as text.
+Furthermore, all participants endorsed the simplicity of the intervention’s interface (“simple”, “easy to use”), which they explained increased effectiveness, and ease of use, by providing clarity via an absence of competing stimuli, such as text: